SoftInstigate/restheart-website/learn/request-transformers.md

 properties.
 Some properties are metadata, i.e. they have a special meaning for RESTheart that influences its behavior.

-The metadata property *rts* allows to declare a transformer.
-The transformer can apply either to the resource itself or its children (for instance, a transformer declared to a collection resource, can be applied to the collection resource itself or to its documents) and to requests or responses.
+The metadata property *rts* allows to declare transformers; *rts* is an array of *transformer* objects.

-The metadata property *rts* is an array of *transformer* objects.
 A *transformer* object has the following format:

 ``` json
 {"name":<name>, "phase":<phase>, "scope":<scope>, "args":<args>}